BJarboe/PortfolioRepo/README.md

 ### YouTube Video Downloader App / Bot

 **Folder:** [YouTube HUB](YouTube%20HUB/)
 **Description:** Developed a lightweight GUI application that enables users to download YouTube videos by providing it's link.
-AFter completion of the app, functionality was integrated as a Discord bot that directly interacts with users.
+After completion of the app, functionality was integrated as a Discord bot that directly interacts with users.
 **Key Features:**

 - Python + PyTube